 The Transitional Education Program is designed to assist freshmen to increase their proficiencies in three areas: English, mathematics, and reading.
-Placement in each of the developmental courses is determined by criteria set by the responsible department.
+Placement in each of the transitional courses is determined by criteria set by the responsible department.
 Freshmen whose placement scores fall below the requisite levels are required to register for the appropriate course(s).
 Students remain in the program(s) until they achieve specified competency levels.
 Grades earned in these courses will not be computed into a student's grade point average and credit hours earned cannot/will not be applied toward the completion of degree programs.
+Transitional Education Courses cannot be used in calculations for Academic Honors.